808tdawg/linux-coding-env/README.md

 # linux-coding-env

 ## Overview
-This script automates the setup of a Linux programming system, installing and configuring various software and tools.

-## Requirements
-- A Linux Ubuntu system with the `bash` shell
-- ARM64 architecture
+This script is a helpful tool for setting up a Linux programming environment for Python development.
+The script automates the installation and configuration of various software and tools, including Python 3.10, Visual Studio Code, Poetry, Docker, and others.
+It is designed for use on Ubuntu systems with ARM64 architecture and the bash shell.

+Overall, this script provides a simple and repeatable way to set up a Linux programming environment, saving time and effort for those who need to set up multiple environments for school labs or personal projects.

 ## What the script does
 1. Installs Python 3.10 using `apt-get`